 People in soft spiritual cults who know it often justify their participation by trying to weigh the benefit against the manipulation.
 And isn’t this the situation of every worker who has a crappy boss but doesn’t leave?

 Let me say this more clearly: A cult — soft or hard — is any group that claims to be the best, the highest, or the vanguard.
-A soft cult leader is selling a final accomplishment only obtainable through participation in the group, such as security, success in life, fame, salvation, ascension, kundalini rising, special powers, enlightenment, or ushering in the new age.
+A soft cult leader is selling a unique accomplishment only obtainable through participation in the group, such as security, success in life, fame, salvation, ascension, kundalini rising, special powers, enlightenment, perfect health, or the ushering in of the new age.